cicsdev/cics-java-liberty-restapp/README.md

 This creates a WAR file in the `target` directory.

 If building a CICS bundle ZIP the CICS bundle plugin bundle-war goal is driven using the maven verify phase.
-The CICS JVM server name should be modified in the <jvmserver> property in the [`pom.xml`](pom.xml) to match the required CICS JVMSERVER resource name, or alternatively can be set on the command line as follows.
+The CICS JVM server name should be modified in the <cics.jvmserver> property in the [`pom.xml`](pom.xml) to match the required CICS JVMSERVER resource name, or alternatively can be set on the command line as follows.

-`mvn clean verify -Djvmserver=MYJVM`
+`mvn clean verify -Dcics.jvmserver=MYJVM`